-However, Overdrive also shifts into a fourth gear - an overdrive gear - when your vehicle cruises at an appropriate consistent speed for any length of time.
+However, Overdrive also shifts into a fourth gear -an overdrive gear - when your vehicle cruises at an appropriate consistent speed for any length of time.
 This fourth gear will increase your fuel economy when you travel at cruising speeds.

-When to use Drive (j - with Transmission Control Switch activated)
+When to use (D) (Overdrive) - with Transmission Control Switch activated (TCS)

 Overdrive may not be appropriate for certain terrain.
-If the transmission shifts back and forth between Third and Fourth gears while you are driving on hilly roads or if your vehicle does not have adequate power for climbing hills, depress the TCS.
+If the transmission shifts back and forth between Third and Fourth gears while you are driving on hilly roads or if your vehicle does not have adequate power for climbing hills, press the TCS located on the shift lever.